 Creating a space to empower women in the Workplace Health & Safety Profession

-The Women in Safety Excellence NZ network was established by Margaret van Schaik and Helen Parkes in 2010 and now has more than 200 members around New Zealand, from all different backgrounds.
+The Women in Safety Excellence NZ network was established by Margaret van Schaik and Helen Parkes in 2010 and now has over 400 members around New Zealand, across all sectors of business and industry.

 The network promotes the equity and advancement of women in the safety profession, striving to continuously influence industry to address current and future safety challenges affecting women in the workforce locally, nationally and globally.

 The WISE Committee oversees the ongoing management of the WISE NZ Network on behalf of the NZISM Senior Leadership Team.
 Their role is to support the delivery of the WISE National Events programme, develop communications, work with branches to develop local chapters, develop sponsorship opportunities, develop social media and marketing content, provide research and thought leadership and develop CPD opportunities including webinars and other online engagement opportunities.

 Internationally, Women in Safety Excellence (WISE) common interest groups are well established with the goal of advancing their members and the safety profession through education, mentorship, networking, collaboration, research and innovation.